ehharding/science-center/README.md

 ## Contributing

-This project adopts the Science Center [code of conduct][].
+This project adopts the Science Center [Code of Conduct][].

 Any person who wants to contribute to the Science Center is welcome!
-Please read the [Contributor guide][] to better understand the structure of the repository.
+Please read the [Contributor Guide][] to better understand the structure of the repository.

 > \[!NOTE]\